 Imagine that you’re going on vacation.
 What about all the stuff you’re taking with you – luggage, camera, golf clubs?
-If something happens to your personal property while you’re travelling, will your home insurance cover it?
+Will your home insurance protect you if something happens to your personal property while you’re travelling?

 Most home insurance policies provide coverage for personal property temporarily removed from your principal residence.
-Home insurance policies also provide liability coverage for your personal actions anywhere in the world, if you unintentionally cause damage to another person or their property.
+Home insurance policies also provide liability coverage for your personal actions anywhere in the world, which protects you from unintentionally injuring another person or causing damage to their property.

 See if you can guess which situations below would be covered by your home insurance: